rsksmart/rif-rollup-js-sdk/docs/tutorial/README.md

 To control your account in RIF Rollup, use the `rifRollup.Wallet` object.
 It can sign transactions with keys stored in `rifRollup.Signer` and send transaction to RIF Rollup network using `rifRollup.Provider`.

-`rifRollup.Wallet` is a wrapper around 2 objects:
+`rifRollup.Wallet` is a wrapper around two objects:

 - `ethers.Signer` to sign Rootstock transactions.
 - `rifRollup.Signer` to sign native RIF Rollup transactions.